agiledesign2/drf-blog-post/README.md

 	  posts for which they have permissions/ownership.
 	- admin: is superuser as usual.
 	- normal user can add comments and like posts
-3. Facebook comments.
+3. Basic REST API provided by Django REST framework
-4. Tags.
+4. Tags CRUD API.
-5. Post History.
+5. Category CRUD API
+6. Post CRUD API.
-6. Search, year/month archives.
+7. Search, year/month archives.
-7. Sort by post author, category, tags.
+8. Sort posts by author, category, tags.
-8. Basic REST API provided by Django REST framework (available at `/api`).
-9. Contact us page (configurable).

 Planned Modules
 ----------
-Blog pages
+Blog pages with React

 google analytics